 The Force Plate may require a compatible interface and software.
 Choose a platform below to see compatible interface and software options.

-The Force Plate is fully supported with LabQuest 2, a standalone data logger with built-in graphing and analysis software.
+The Force Plate is fully supported with LabQuest 2 (version 2.8.5), a standalone data logger with built-in graphing and analysis software.